d12frosted/elpa-mirror/gnu/fontaine-readme.txt

   │  :line-spacing 1)
   └────

-  The doc string of `fontaine-presets' explains all properties in detail.
+  The doc string of `fontaine-presets' explains all properties in detail and documents some important caveats or information about font settings in Emacs.

   The command `fontaine-set-preset' applies the desired preset.
 If there is only one available, it implements it outright.
 Otherwise it